Physical Adversarial Attack meets Computer Vision: A Decade Survey: Preliminaries

-Unlike digital adversarial attacks, which require a small intensity of adversarial perturbation and are usually imperceptible to the human eye, e.g., One Pixel Attack~\cite{su2019one}, physical adversarial attacks require a large intensity of adversarial perturbation because the adversarial perturbation must be able to be captured by sensors.
-Meanwhile, since the presence of various physical constraints (e.g., spatial deformation) and environmental disturbances (e.g., illumination) in the physical space, the attack ability of the adversarial perturbation may be degraded or even lost.
-Compared to digital-world attacks, attacks in the physical world are more challenging because they require robust perturbations to overcome various constraints and disturbances.
-Therefore, a series of operations need to be taken to ensure generated adversarial perturbations obtain physical-world robustness.
+Unlike digital adversarial attacks, which typically involve imperceptible perturbations to the human eye, as demonstrated in the One Pixel Attack~\cite{su2019one}, physical adversarial attacks demand more intense perturbations.
+This level of intensity is crucial for the perturbation to be detectable by sensors in real-world scenarios.
+Meanwhile, physical adversarial attacks face additional challenges due to various physical constraints (e.g., spatial deformation) and environmental dynamics (e.g., lighting).

-To tackle the above challenges, researchers have explored various novel methods to add adversarial perturbations in different locations.
-In Fig.~\ref{figure:physicalScene}, we display a typical physical scenario, where the camera captures the targeted object.
-By analysing the physical space, we summarize existing methods into three categories: attack by directly modifying the targeted object (e.g., adversarial clothing~\cite{xu2020adversarial}), modifying the camera (e.g., exploiting the Rolling Shutter Effect~\cite{sayles2021invisible}) and modifying the middel of camera-object (e.g., light-based attacks~\cite{nguyen2020adversarial}).

-It is worth mentioning that backdoor attacks can also perform attacks in the physical world~\cite{02339Ma48550}, i.e., recently, \citet{qi2021towards} proposed a physically realizable backdoor attack algorithm against the classification task called SRA, but this category is not part of our discussion because we focus on the physical adversarial attack.
+It is worth noting that backdoor attacks can also be executed in the physical world~\cite{02339Ma48550,wei2023moire}.
+For instance, Qi \textit{et al.}~\cite{qi2022towards} proposed a physically realizable backdoor attack algorithm against image classification tasks.
+However, it's important to clarify that this category is not within the scope of our discussion, as our primary focus is on physical adversarial attacks.